sindresorhus/caprine/readme.md

 On *macOS*, you can toggle the window vibrancy effect in the `View` menu.

 <img src="media/screenshot-vibrancy.jpg" width="1165">

-### Custom styles

-You can also add custom styles to Caprine.
-To open config file click on `Caprine`/`File` -> `Caprine Settings` -> `Advanced` -> `Custom Styles` and your default editor will open up with custom css file.
-Styles from `custom.css` file are injected when Caprine starts so please restart Caprine to apply changes.

 ### Hide last seen / typing indicator